2016–17 Northampton Town F.C. season: Matches

 On 22 June 2016, the fixtures for the forthcoming season were announced.

 FA Cup

 EFL Cup

 On 22 June 2016, the first round draw was made with Northampton Town drawn away against Barnsley.
 On 10 August 2016, the second round draw was made with Northampton Town drawn at home against West Bromwich Albion.
 On 24 August 2016, the third round draw was made with Northampton Town drawn at home against Manchester United.

-Checkatrade Trophy
+EFL Trophy

 On 27 July 2016, the group-stage draw was made with Northampton Town drawn in a group with a West Ham United XI, Coventry City and Wycombe Wanderers.